-Vodafone has the best coverage on the island, and offers 4.5G coverage at a higher speed than GO.
+Epic has the best coverage on the island, and offers 4.5G coverage at a higher speed than GO.
 Their prepaid SIM card costs around €10.
 The standard rates: €0.10/min (local), €0.10/SMS (local) and €0.10/MB data.
-Vodafone Malta has many flexible plans to choose from if prepaid is not what you’re looking for.
+Epic has many flexible plans to choose from if prepaid is not what you’re looking for.

 Where to get free public access

 Public Wi-Fi spots are not difficult to come across in Malta, so you are always close to an internet connection if you need it.
 The Malta Communications Authority have created a map of all the public Wi-Fi hotspots which you can find here.